taboca/nodejs-mongoose-app-connects-docker-mongo/README.md

-# A very simple sample with a NodeJS-based script that connects with Mongo db inside a Docker-based container
+# An example of a NodeJS-based script that connects with Mongo db that lives inside a Docker-based container

 ## Setup your container with Mongo